LGBTQ history in South Korea: Film representation

 LGBTQ representation in South Korean film has been noted in films starting as early as the emergence of cinema in South Korea to the present.
 However, it should be recognized that categorization of LGBTQ films can be unclear due to variation in how LGBTQ characters and storylines are represented, ranging from subtle allusions to more obvious and overt depictions.
 Ambiguity as to what constitutes queer representation also stems from the debate over how to define the term "queer."
 While LGBTQ representation varies greatly in cinema, non-normative elements and transgressive qualities may promote a queer reading of film, thus placing it in the category of LGBTQ.

 Films directed by openly LGBTQ directors have mostly been released independently and as short films.
 These include Lee Song Hee-il's films Everyday is Like Sunday (1997) and No Regret (2006) as well as Kimjo Kwang-soo's films Boy Meets Boy (2008) and Just Friends?
 (2009).
 Films by LGBTQ directors are not limited to short films however, as seen by the feature-length film by Kim Kyung-mook's, Stateless Things (2011).

 Notable films in Korean queer cinema include Ascetic: Woman and Woman (Kim Su-hyeong, 1976) which won awards during the time of its release but did not receive much popularity.
 Road Movie (Kim In-shik, 2002), released through a major film company did not have the expected box office results, but has been seen as a precursor to queer films that came after it.
 One of the most mainstream and successful queer films is The King and the Clown (Lee Joon-ik, 2005) which represented LGBTQ themes mainly through it subtext rather than explicit depictions, but reached a mainstream audience.
 The Handmaiden (Park Chan-wook, 2016) also found striking success at the box office and like The King and the Clown, depicted homosexuality in a subtle way that conveyed queer sexual tension.

+Music Representation

+Kpop singer Bain became the first openly gay idol in a Kpop group.